OpenCyphal/yakut/README.md

 Check for new versions every now and then: **`pip install --upgrade yakut`**

+### GNU/Linux

+In order to use MIDI controllers you may need to manually install SDL2.
+In most distros the package name begins with `libsdl2`.

 ### Common issues

 If you are experiencing illegal instruction faults on aarch64, upgrade NumPy and Cython: `pip install -U numpy cython`.